chilicoder/study-wpm-workbook/README.md

 ![fig64][WysockiFig64]
 [WysockiFig64]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-6-4.png "The resource scheduling problem"
 Too many organizations believe that by simply adding more into the top of the funnel, more will come out of the bottom.

+> Totally aggree.
+Not yet have much experience for German cultural features in that aspect, but in Russian corporate culture this point exists very often.
+That produces higher level of stress and burnout.

 The resource schedule needs to be leveled for the following two reasons:
 * To ensure that no resource is over-allocated.
 That is, you do not schedule a resource to more than 100 percent of its available time.
 * You, as the project manager, want the number of resources (people, in most cases) to follow a logical pattern throughout the life of the project

+> Also we must not forget about the factor of "Flow".
+Overlaying several tasks on one developer in one time will significantly decrease his productivity.

 Approaches to level project resources:
 * Utilizing available slack
 * Shifting the project finish date
 * Smoothing

 Work Packages.
 The __work package__ is a statement by each task manager as to how he or she plans